Check your inbox.

 • International Driving Permit (IDP) if needed (see below)

-A GB driver's licence will work in the following European Community (EC) countries, most of which have a minimum driving age of 18:
+Your GB driving licence will work in the following European Community (EC) countries, most of which have a minimum driving age of 18:

-If driving outside of these selected areas, you will need to apply for an IDP, a document that translates your licence into a range of different languages.
-This is useful in case you encounter any problems when driving overseas and can be purchased for a small fee from the post office, the AA, RAC, Green Flag and RSAC.
+If driving outside of these areas, you will need to apply for an IDP, a document that translates your licence into a range of different languages.
+This is useful in case you encounter any problems when driving overseas and can be purchased for a small fee from the Post Office, the AA, RAC, Green Flag, and RSAC.

 Insurance

 • Which side of the road do they drive on?
-In Britain we drive on the left but you'll find that most countries drive on the right, apart from a few exceptions e.g. Irish Republic, Cyprus, Malta, Australia and South Africa.
+In Britain, we drive on the left, but you'll find that most countries drive on the right, apart from a few exceptions e.g. Ireland, Cyprus, Malta, Australia, and South Africa.

-• Be sure to check speed limits and other rules for other driving regulations, - the UK Foreign Office provides some excellent road travel advice for each country, along with any specific driving customs you may need to know and we've collated most speed limits below.
+• Check speed limits and other rules: The UK Foreign Office provides excellent road travel advice for each country, along with specific driving customs you may need to know.
+We've collated most speed limits below.

-• Also, check the AA's site, which has a country-by-country guide to driving requirements for details on regulations at your destination.
+• Research regulations: Check the AA's site for a country-by-country guide to driving requirements at your destination.

 We've created our own guides for driving in some of Europe's most popular destinations:

-• Bring your car's registration documents so you can prove you're the owner
+• Bring your car's registration documents to prove ownership

-• If your car doesn't have a GB Euro-symbol on the number plate then you will need to display a GB sign to avoid potential fines
+• If your car doesn't have a GB Euro-symbol on the number plate, you will need to display a GB sign to avoid potential fines

 • Be extra cautious when driving on the other side of the road - you will be positioned on the outside of the road rather than the centre, which changes what you can see and how you drive

-• In most EU states you must also carry a warning triangle and first aid kit too
+• In most EU states, you must also carry a warning triangle and first aid kit

 • Make sure you have sufficient breakdown cover